-Ellie made her way in the direction that Gerald instructed her to go.
-Parts of the town looked familiar as she realized that they were traveling down the same street that they had been when they first arrived that evening.
-More time must have passed than she realized, as the streets were certainly far less busy than they were before.
-During the time that they walked toward Haven’s edge, she saw only a handful of people either entering into buildings or wandering down the side streets.
+Ellie made her way in the direction that Gerald instructed and recognized parts of the town as streets they had traveled earlier that night.
+More time must have passed than she realized, as there were far fewer people bustling around than before.
+In the time that it took them to reach Haven’s south edge, only a handful of people remained after the others had disappeared into buildings or down side streets.

 “It’s awfully frightening looking, don’t you think?”

 “It’s not all that scary, Miss Ellie.
-Though it is home, so maybe I’m just used to it.”
+Though maybe I’m used to it, since it’s home.”

-“Is there anything that I should be prepared for with this whole… asylum verification thingy?”
+“Is there anything I should be prepared for with this whole… asylum verification thingy?”

 “But what happens if this doesn’t go well?”

-“Let’s just hope it does go well.
+“Let’s just hope it does.
 If it doesn’t, well, I’ll think of something.”

-“I’m starting to get the impression that I really should not be here,” Ellie sighed.
-Gerald said nothing in response.
+“I’m starting to get the impression that I really should not be here,” Ellie sighed, and received no response.

-Ellie soon found herself at the stairs by the castle’s front gate.
-She turned her head from one far end to the other in awe as the structure loomed over her, standing three rather tall stories high.
-A legion of windows lined the walls, some of which had lights shining through them but most of which were dark.
-On either side of the stairs were dirt paths that followed the front end of the castle before turning both corners and disappearing behind the walls leading south.
+To their regret, the walk was over almost as soon as it began, and Ellie found herself at the bottom of the long stairs leading to the castle’s front gate.
+She stood in awe of the structure looming over her and standing three rather tall stories high.
+A legion of windows lined the walls, some of which shone with light but most of which were dark.
+On either side of the stairs were paths that followed the front end of the castle before disappearing behind both corners.

-Ellie turned her attention to the stairs again, sighing at the sheer number of them.
+Ellie turned back toward the stairs and sighed at the sheer number of them.

-“I think I’ve done quite enough walking for the day, but I suppose I can find it in me to make one last climb.”
-She started up the stairs to the front gate when she realized that Gerald hadn’t said anything in quite awhile.
-“Are you doing okay, Gerald?”
+“I think I’ve done quite enough walking for the day, but I suppose I can muster one last climb.”
+She started up the stairs and realized that for how much he seemed to like talking before, Gerald had been awfully quiet for some time.

 “No, Miss Ellie.
 But this is just how it is, I suppose.”

-“All things considered, you’re much more worried than I am, and you live here.
+“All things considered, you’re much more worried than I am.
 It can’t be that bad, can it?”

-She stared at him briefly before reaching out for the handles.
-Ellie took them in her hands and pulled, but nothing happened.
-She tried again, this time with a force that shook her arms, but the door remained closed.
+She stared at him briefly and then reached for the handles.
+Nothing happened when she pulled, so Ellie tried again, this time with such force that her arms shook.
+But the door remained closed.

 “Just a moment, Miss Ellie.”

-Gerald disappeared behind the rat-sized door.
-She waited as she heard the sound of shifting locks on the other side.
+Gerald disappeared behind the gate, and then began the sound of shifting locks on the other side.
 One, two, then three locks were opened.
 A moment later, a fourth.
-Just when she thought it was over, a fifth one was unlocked.
-Ellie waited for the sound of a sixth lock to open, but instead heard Gerald’s voice call out from the other side.
+Just when Ellie thought it was over, there was a fifth.
+She waited for a sixth lock to open, but instead came Gerald’s voice.

 “You should be able to open it now.”

-Once more, Ellie grabbed the door handles and pulled.
-Only one door opened, but she created enough of a gap for her to step inside.
-Gerald was standing just on the other side of the gate in a spot that Ellie considered much too close to her feet.
-Worried that she might step on him, she shifted to the side but forgot to let go of the handle.
-This in turn caused her to pull the gate closed with an ounce too much force.
-She gasped when it slammed into place, the resounding slam echoing throughout the entire castle.
-Ellie and Gerald cringed at the sound and looked to one another, sighing simultaneously.
+Ellie grabbed the door handles once more and pulled.
+Only one side would open, but it was enough to create a gap suitable for her to step inside.
+Gerald had been standing on the other side in a spot that Ellie considered far too close to her feet for her comfort.
+Frightened that she would step on him, Ellie shifted awkwardly to one side while still holding the handle.
+This in turn pulled the gate closed with an ounce too much force, sending a resounding slam echoing throughout the entire castle.
+Ellie and Gerald cringed, then looked to one another with a simultaneous sigh.

 “Well, nothing like making an entrance, I suppose.”